 Griffin Glasshouses raises funds for the National Garden Scheme

-Griffin Glasshouses has donated £12,068.50 to the National Garden Scheme from the sales of its glasshouses from the company’s National Garden collection.
+Griffin Glasshouses has donated £12,068.50 to the National Garden Scheme from the sales of its greenhouses from the company’s National Garden Scheme collection.

-All glasshouses in Griffin’s National Garden Scheme collection are named after garden herbs and the company gives 5% of the proceeds to the charity.
+All greenhouses in Griffin’s National Garden Scheme collection are named after garden herbs and the company gives 5% of the proceeds to the charity.

 Linda Lane, Managing Director of Griffin Glasshouses and daughter of the founder, explains:

-“A number of private gardens that open for the National Garden Scheme already have our glasshouses and we have created this collection in cooperation with the charity to reflect them.
-It is an ideal association between our two organisations and enables anyone to buy a glasshouse with a unique association whilst aiding the charity.”
+“A number of private gardens that open for the National Garden Scheme already have our greenhouses and we have created this collection in cooperation with the charity to reflect them.
+It is an ideal association between our two organisations and enables anyone to buy a greenhouse with a unique association whilst aiding the charity.”

 Each year the National Garden Scheme opens almost 4000 private gardens in England and Wales and, from the proceeds, gives more than £2.5 million annually to cancer, nursing and gardening charities.